Colgin Cellars: Vineyards and wines

-LVMH Partnership
+LVMH partnership

 In 2017, Colgin Cellars became a strategic partner of the LVMH group.
 The only American wine label to be part of their Vins d’Exception Group, Colgin Cellars is included with Château Cheval Blanc, Château d’Yquem, and Domaine du Clos des Lambrays.

-In Popular Culture
+In popular culture

 As professional athletes have embraced the wine world, visits to Colgin’s winery at IX Estate by NBA players, such as LeBron James, Chris Paul, and Kevin Love, have been well documented.

 Additionally, entertainers, like Ryan Seacrest and Kyle MacLachlan, have flocked to Colgin as an inspiration and benchmark in their understanding of the wine world.

 Colgin Cellars has received the coveted rating of 100-points from The Wine Advocate for 21 wines since its founding in 1992.
 The uncommon story of Colgin Cellars achieving cult status has been detailed in the Wall Street Journal by Jay McInerney, the Financial Times, Robb Report, and numerous other publications.